 At Berkeley Community Scholars, we offer two college success programs with one goal – completing a bachelor’s degree.
 The two programs are:

-The Community College High Hopes Program (CCHH) is a college success and matriculation scholarship initiative designed to help Berkeley public school graduates advance on a path to earn a bachelor’s degree that begins with community college.
-Through the CCHH Program, BCS awards scholarships that support educational costs during their time at community college.
-CCHH Scholars who are in good standing, have completed a transfer application, and have been admitted to an institution that provides a bachelor’s degree will be eligible to apply for the Bachelor’s Degree High Hopes Program and additional scholarship funds of up to $8,000.
+The Community College High Hopes Program (CCHH) is a college success and matriculation scholarship designed to help Berkeley public school graduates advance on a path to earn a bachelor’s degree that begins with community college.
+Through the CCHH Program, BCS awards scholarships that support educational costs during their time in community college.
+CCHH Scholars who are in good standing, have completed a transfer application, and have been admitted to an institution that provides a bachelor’s degree will be eligible to apply for the Bachelor’s Degree High Hopes Program scholarship funds of up to $8,000.

 Scholarships are awarded based on demonstrated financial need, community involvement, and academic and personal achievement.
 Funds awarded may be used for tuition, books, room and board, and incidental expenses in connection with the recipient’s college education.